 lago di braies in november, with a boat house and mountains in the background

-In this list, you’ll find some of the most popular Dolomites lakes, such as lake Braies, Lake Carezza, Lake Misurina, and Lake Sorapis.
+In this list, you’ll find some of the most popular Dolomites lakes, such as Lake Braies, Lake Carezza, Lake Misurina, and Lake Sorapis.
 But I’ll mention some more unique ones, too.
 For example, one of my favourites, which isn’t that famous, is Lake Dobbiaco.
-It has that beautiful emerald colour and perfect mountain lake backdrop.
+It has that beautiful emerald colour and a perfect mountain lake backdrop.

 Most of the lakes here are very easy to visit, but some do require you to hike.
 In this